Prices available on request

 Marfo’s great grandmother was a traditional priest in Ghana and he grew up surrounded by African artefacts that had a mythological connection to spirits or saints.
 This made Marfo view art as a meaningful form of expression from an early age.
 As a young boy, he first learned to sketch puppets from Saturday morning children TV shows.
 When he moved to New York in the 1990’s, Marfo was drawn to the graffiti art scene of the city as well as the African art showcased in its galleries.

 TV show puppets, street art, and African heritage come together in his paintings through linear and colourful characters.
 Motley figures dauntingly occupy his pieces as hallucinated apparitions staring back at the viewer.
 Marfo’s noticeable style is frequently complemented with words, boldly written alongside his vibrant characters, serving as a memento of the initial idea from which the piece was created.

 Marfo’s early works only used two colours: black and red, which are the colours of most of the deities he was used to from his hometown in Ghana.
 These works strove to redefine what was (and sometimes still is) quickly dismissed as primitive African religion.

 Sparked by a pervasive frustration with social inequalities, Marfo’s art developed as both a personal exploration of the world around him and a means to contrast joyful childhood memories with harsh modern day realities.
-His desire to address struggles that people ordinarily tend to shy away from allows him to create arresting pieces of art which touch on a multitude of topics such as the role of religion and spirituality in modern societies to prostitution, globalisation and human relationships.
+His desire to address struggles that people ordinarily tend to shy away from allows him to create arresting pieces of art which touch on a multitude of topics such as the role of religion and spirituality in modern society to prostitution, globalisation and human relationships.